Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 Focus on creating engaging, valuable content, use social media to connect with your audience, and track analytics to improve your strategy.
 The key is to stay consistent and adapt to trends.

-You can create digital media using various tools and software.
+You can create media using various tools and software.
 For example, you can use a camera to take photos or a video editor to make videos.
 There are also apps for creating digital art or writing articles.

 You interact with digital media all the time!
 Social media posts, YouTube videos, podcasts, online articles, and even the ads you see while scrolling are all examples of digital media in action.